NerdyPuzzle/Snippet-Manager/README.md

 ![image](https://user-images.githubusercontent.com/112079900/229292753-aca67f55-ef76-47a3-afa1-40ae299a643d.png)

-* PS: Opening new windows of a tab's code like the images above uses the shortcut Ctrl + F
+* PS: Opening new windows of a tabs' contents like the images above uses the shortcut Ctrl + F